CONSUMER ALERT---CONSUMER ALERT---CONSUMER ALERT!!

 I will say emphatically to you, that I believe Perma Pak's® low moisture foods has no equal.
 My partner and I have been associated with Perma Pak® for 11 years now, and have never found any other food to meet Perma Pak's® quality.

 If you have any questions, please email me.
 We will be happy to answer your questions honestly, without pulling any strings.

 FINALLY--- BEFORE YOU ORDER FROM US, OR ANYONE ELSE, ASK A PROSPECTIVE COMPANY THESE FOLLOWING QUESTIONS!

 (1) Where is your food canned?
-Is their facility state of the art?
+Look for a color brochure of their facility.

 (3) How is your food canned?
 (If they are not vacuum and nitrogen packed, but just have an oxygen absorber, they are not canned in the best way available.)

 (4) How big is your company?
 Are there any public records about them?
 Are they publicly traded on the stock exchange?
 (The more you can learn about the company, the better.)
 (5) Do you have a quality control department?
 If so, how well is it staffed, and how often is food rejected?
 (Ask about their guarantees.)

 (6) How much of your food do you dehydrate as a company, and how much is from other sources?

 A reputable company should be able to supply most, if not all of the answers to these questions.
 If they can’t, THAT IS A MAJOR RED FLAG.
 DON’T DO ANY BUSINESS WITH THEM.
 YOU'LL BE TAKING AN UNNECESSARY RISK---ONE THAT MAY LEAVE YOU WITHOUT ANY MONEY OR FOOD.
 Instead, give us a call, we'll be happy to answer your questions, and help you with whatever you need.Authorized Perma Pak® Distributors.